The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

-The Mombasa-Nairobi SGR is the biggest infrastructure project in Kenya since independence.
-It will shorten the passenger travel time from Mombasa to Nairobi from more than ten hours to a little more than four hours.
-Freight trains will complete the journey in less than eight hours.
+The 480km line shortens passenger travel time from Mombasa to Nairobi from more than ten hours to a little more than four hours.
+Freight trains complete the journey in less than eight hours.

-The Mombasa-Nairobi phase of the project is estimated to cost KES327bn ($3.8bn).
-China Exim Bank will provide 90% of the financing while the remaining 10% will be contributed by the Kenyan Government.
+The Mombasa-Nairobi phase of the project cost KES327bn ($3.8bn).
+China Exim Bank contributed around 90% of the financing while the remaining 10% was provided by the Kenyan Government.

 The SGR project is proposed to connect Mombasa to Malaba on the border with Uganda and continue onward to Kampala, Uganda’s capital city.
 It will further run to Kigali in Rwanda with a branch line to Juba in South Sudan.
 Branch lines along the route will extend to Kisumu, Kasese and Pakwach.

-The SGR is a flagship project under the Kenya Vision 2030 development agenda.
-It will simplify transport operations across the borders and reduce travel costs, apart from benefiting the economies of Kenya and the neighbouring countries.
+It was conceived as a flagship project under the Kenya Vision 2030 development agenda.
+It will simplify transport operations across the borders and reduce travel costs, in addition to benefiting the economies of Kenya and the neighbouring countries.

 The Ugandan section of the SGR line was launched in October 2014.
-The SGR line from Mombasa to Kigali is expected to be completed by 2018.
-Kenya Railways Corporation is responsible for the construction of the 1,300km-long track inside Kenya from Mombasa to Malaba via Nairobi.
+The SGR line from Mombasa to Kigali is also under construction.
+Kenya Railways Corporation was responsible for the construction of the 1,300km-long track inside Kenya from Mombasa to Malaba via Nairobi.

-The single-track standard gauge railway between Mombasa and Nairobi will have a route length of 472km and a total length of 609km.
-It will run through the counties of Mombasa, Kilifi, Kwale, Taita-Taveta, Makueni, Kajiado, Machakos and Nairobi.
+The single-track standard gauge railway between Mombasa and Nairobi has a route length of around 480km and a total length of 609km.
+It runs through the counties of Mombasa, Kilifi, Kwale, Taita-Taveta, Makueni, Kajiado, Machakos and Nairobi.

-The Class 1 line will have a superior design catering to robust and low-maintenance requirement.
-The new line will run parallel to the existing meter gauge railway and the Mombasa-Nairobi Road or A109 Highway for the most part.
-It will deviate at certain points to attain the desired gradient and curvature.
+The Class 1 line runs parallel to the existing meter gauge railway and the Mombasa-Nairobi Road or A109 Highway for the most part.
+It deviates at certain points to attain the desired gradient and curvature.

-The line will initially carry diesel cars while electrification is possible in future.
-Multiple unit passenger trains having a capacity of 960 passengers will travel at an average speed of 120km/h on the line.
+Diesel rail cars currently run on the Mombasa-Nairobi Standard Gauge Railway line while plans of electrification are in pipeline.
+Multiple unit passenger trains having a capacity of 960 passengers operate at an average speed of 120km/h on the line.

-Freight trains will have a capacity of 216 TEUs and travel at an average speed of 80km/h.
-A typical freight train on the line will consist of 54 double stack flat wagons and measure 880m-long.
+Freight trains, with a capacity of 216 TEUs, and travel at an average speed of 80km/h on the Mombasa-Nairobi line.
+A typical freight train on the line comprises 54 double stack flat wagons and measures 880m-long.

-China will supply the initial rolling stock comprising 56 diesel locomotives, 1,620 wagons and 40 coaches.
+China supplied initial rolling stock to Kenya comprising 56 diesel locomotives, 1,620 wagons and 40 coaches.